 Deferred income taxes are calculated using the asset and liability method.
 Temporary differences arising from the difference between the tax basis of an asset or liability and its carrying amount on the statement of financial position are used to calculate deferred income tax liabilities or assets.
-Deferred income tax liabilities or assets are calculated using tax rates anticipated to apply in the periods that the temporary differences are expected to reverse.
+Deferred income tax liabilities or assets are calculated using tax rates substantively enacted in the periods that the temporary differences are expected to reverse.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the period that substantive enactment occurs.
 A deferred income tax asset is recognized to the extent that it is probable that the asset can be recovered.
-As at December 31, 2019, the Company has not recognized a deferred tax asset for the portion of loss carry-forwards and temporary differences as its recovery is uncertain.
+As at December 31, 2020, the Company has recognized a deferred tax asset for the portion of loss carry-forwards and temporary differences it expects to be recoverable.